CIS4327-GroupCode/TRIDENT-Match-Portal/README.md

 # TRIDENT-Match-Portal

-This repository contains a starter template for a full-stack app using Node.js + Express, PostgreSQL, and React (Vite).
+This repository contains a full-stack app using Node.js + Express, PostgreSQL, and React (Vite).

 Quick start